achingbrain/ssdp/README.md

   ttl: 1800000, // how long the advert is valid for in ms
   ipv4: true, // whether or not to broadcast the advert over IPv4
   ipv6: true, // whether or not to broadcast the advert over IPv6
-  location: null, // a string location or leave out to have it auto-generated
+  location: null, // a hash of type/url hash or omit to have it auto-generated
   // if location is null, specify a function that passes a description object to the callback
   details: function (callback) {
     callback(null, {
-      // ...
-    })
+      // description key/value pairs (see below for more information) })
   }
 }, function (error, advert) {
   // stop advertising a service
-  bus.stop()
+  advert.stop()
 })
 ```

 ### Device description document

-During UPnP device discovery, clients can request a description of the various capabilities your serivce offers.
-To do
+During UPnP device discovery, clients can request a [description of the various capabilities your service offers](http://jan.newmarch.name/internetdevices/upnp/upnp-devices.html).
-this you can either store an xml document and set the `location` field of your advert to point at that document or have
+To do this you can either store an xml document and set the `location` field of your advert to point at that document
-it automatically generated.
+or have it automatically generated.

 E.g., create a document, `description.xml` and put it on a server at `http://server.com/path/to/description.xml`: